-Interest expense remained flat in fiscal 2011 as a result of higher average interest rates on our debt carrying variable interest rates, offset by the impact of a lower average borrowing balance and \$1.7 million in accelerated expense in the prior year related to the remaining capitalized financing costs associated with the terminated revolving credit facility in fiscal 2010.
-Interest expense decreased \$4.8 million in fiscal 2010 primarily as a result of a lower average borrowing balance and a decrease in interest rates on our debt carrying variable interest rates.
-We repaid \$190.0 million on the three-year term loan during the year.
-These decreases were partially offset by \$1.7 million in accelerated expense related to the remaining capitalized financing costs associated with the terminated revolving credit facility.
+Interest expense decreased \$1.5 million in fiscal 2012 as a result of lower interest rates on our variable interest rate debt, partially offset by the impact of higher borrowing balances and a \$0.4 million write-off of deferred financing fees related to the revision of the unsecured senior credit facility that was executed in August 2011.
+Interest expense was flat in fiscal 2011 as a result of higher average interest rates on our variable interest rate debt, offset by the impact of lower borrowing balances and \$1.7 million in accelerated expense in the prior year related to the remaining capitalized financing costs associated with the terminated revolving credit facility in fiscal 2010.

-Other, net in fiscal 2011 includes \$5.3 million of sublease income from Mac Acquisition and franchisees as part of the sale agreements and other subtenants as well as \$0.6 million of interest income on short-term investment balances.
-Other, net in fiscal 2010 includes \$4.7 million of sublease income from Mac Acquisition as part of the sale agreement and other subtenants as well as \$0.6 million of interest income on short-term investment balances.
-Other, net in fiscal 2009 includes a \$5.5 million gain from insurance proceeds, \$1.7 million of sublease income and \$1.6 million of interest income on short-term investment balances.
+Other, net in fiscal 2012, 2011 and 2010 includes \$3.3 million, \$5.3 million and \$4.7 million, respectively, of sublease income from Mac Acquisition, OTB Acquisition and franchisees as part of the respective sale agreements, as well as other subtenants.
+Other, net in fiscal 2011 and 2010 also includes \$0.6 million of interest income on short-term investment balances.